USPS Packaging Instruction 6C

 International Mail

 Note: Countries distinguish between infectious and noninfectious (nonregulated) biological substances and may prohibit one or the other or both.
-See “Prohibitions” in the Individual Country Listings.
+Refer to “Prohibitions” in the Individual Country Listings.